ilvokhin/blog/posts/jemalloc-hpa-reference/jemalloc-hpa-reference.md

 ### Pageslab

 Pageslab is hugepage aligned and sized memory range.
 You can think of it as a set of pages packed together into a hugepage.
-Pageslab is not necessary backed up by a hugepage.
+Pageslab is not necessarily backed up by a hugepage.

 ### Active Page